About This Chapter

 6. Urban Overload, Pluralistic Ignorance & Diffusion of Responsibility: Definition and Effect on Helping

-Studies have shown that people in large cities are less likely to help people out than people in small towns.
-In this lesson, we'll learn why this is by looking at the theories of urban overload, pluralistic ignorance, and diffusion of responsibility.
+Studies have shown that people in large cities are less likely to help others than people in small towns.
+Discover three reasons that help explain this phenomenon (urban overload, pluralistic ignorance, and diffusion of responsibility), definitions of each, and examples.

 7. Social Psychology and its Applications in Environmental Efforts